smertiens/AtraxiFlow/README.md

 This is the first alpha release of AtraxiFlow 2.0.
 AtraxiFlow 2.0 scripts and nodes are not compatible with the 1.0 branch.
 Here are some of the new features:

-* Simpler node structure  that result in even shorter scripts
+* Simpler node structure that results in even shorter scripts
 * Introduction of inputs and outputs
 * AtraxiCreator has been completely rewritten and is now a part of the AtraxiFlow core package
 * Streams are now called Workflows